 Getting to Jinshanling by public transport: The easiest way is to go to the Wangjing West metro station and go to the nearby bus station.
 Then take the bus to Luanping and get off at Jinshanling Service Area.
 To reach the entrance to the section of the wall, which is about 2km away, there is a free shuttle that goes back and forth.

 For your day in Beijing, I recommend you go for a walk on Tian’anmen Square, as well as visit the Forbidden City and the hutongs (old neighborhoods with charming little streets).
 These are Beijing classics, and the big advantage is that everything is easily done on foot.

 It is unfortunately already time to take your return flight in the evening.
-But rest assured, I have already prepared many other itineraries for your next trips to China!
+But rest assured, I have already prepared many other China itineraries for your next trips!

 How to get from Guilin to Beijing?

 To go from Guilin to Beijing, there are several solutions

 - The cheapest is to take the “normal” train.
 You will get between 20 and 27 hours but it will cost you only 30 euros!
 You will lose a day.
 It’s up to you to see if the economy is worth it!

 - The best thing for me is to fly.
 There are some who leave in the evening from Guilin and allow you to arrive in Beijing center around 1:30 / 2am.
 You will not waste time and will be able to visit the city or to go to the big wall the next day!
 Tickets are around 85-90 euros.

 - The last solution is to take the express train.
 It is as cheap as the plane, and you have more than 10 hours of travel.
 I do not advise you so.